trevor-cuffe/yelpCamp/README.md

 -Change password
 -Forgot password
 -Email confirmation
--Admin user?
-Can delete campgrounds & comments from any user, and give other users admin privileges -React to other peoples' comments
+-React to other peoples' comments
 -Ratings
--Comment and Campground timestamp
 -Google Maps

 -Dashboard where I can see all of my campgrounds and comments